-Eminem New Album 2017: 4 Artists Who Want To Be Part Of The Rap God’s Next Studio Album
+Eminem New Album 2017: Four Artists Who Want To Be Part Of The Rap Star’s Next Studio Album

 “Yeah, it’s coming out soon.
 You want the hook to it?
 I can give you a taste of the hook.
 ‘Tell me what time, what time what time/What time you suckin’ it?
 What time you suckin’ it?'”

-The last solo album from Eminem was released in November 2013 and titled The Marshall Mathers LP 2, which serves as a sequel to the 2000 album The Marshall Mathers LP.
-Tracks include “The Monster” with Rihanna and “Love Game” featuring Kendrick Lamar.
+The last solo album from Eminem was released in November 2013, and it was titled The Marshall Mathers LP 2, which served as a sequel to the 2000 album, The Marshall Mathers LP.
+Tracks included “The Monster” with Rihanna and “Love Game” featuring Kendrick Lamar.

 [Featured Image by Christopher Polk/Getty Images]